dnanexus/dxfuse/README.md

 ## File upload and closing

-Each file open for writing is allocated a 96MiB write buffer, which is uploaded as a file part when full.
+Each file open for writing is allocated a 96MiB write buffer in memory, which is uploaded as a file part when full.
 Currently dxfuse will upload up to 4 parts in parallel.
 The last part upload and `file-xxxx/close` DNAx operation is called only when a file descriptor is closed and the `FlushFile` fuse operation is triggered.

 ### File descriptor duplication and empty files